jameswniu/research_doc_extraction_rag_agent/README.md

 - Reads any Excel file with survey responses
 - Auto-detects which columns are questions
 - Infers the actual question text from responses (not just column names)
-- Groups responses into 3 themes per question
+- Groups responses into 3-5 themes per question (based on natural clustering)
 - Picks representative quotes without duplicates
 - Writes executive summaries
 - Outputs JSON and Markdown